TheEucatastrophe/starwardodyssey/SRD/origins.md

 ---

 ## 5 Intrusion Specialist
 When someone wants to get into somewhere they shouldn’t, they call you.
-Your last job got you into somewhere you really really shouldn’t have.
+You're on the cutting edge of being where you shouldn't.

 **You Get:**
 - **Hooded overalls**.